evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

-For the second row, this model has two captain chairs.
+The second row has a standard three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
 In addition, the following functionalities are available.

-- electric adjustment
 - height adjustable headrest
 - heating
-- ventilation

 ### Third-row seats